Offloading in depth

 Warning

-The aim of the following section is to give an idea of how Liqo works under the hood and to provide the instruments to address the more complex cases.
-For the major part of the cases the liqoctl peer is enough, so stick with it if you do not have any specific needs.
+The aim of the following section is to give an idea of how Liqo works under the hood and to provide the instruments to address more complex scenarios.

 This document will go over the process of acquiring resources and making them available as a Node in the consumer cluster.